Johnz86/rclone-kit/README.md

 ```

 Already have an `rclone.conf` on disk?
 Point `RCLONE_CONFIG` at it and pass
-`None` instead of a `Config` — `Rclone(None)` picks it up automatically.
+`None` instead of a `Config`, `Rclone(None)` picks it up automatically.

 ## Highlights

 - **Aggressive defaults** for copy/sync operations, tuned for large transfers.
-- **Fast streaming diff** between source and destination — find missing
-  files without materializing the whole tree in memory.
+- **Fast streaming diff** between source and destination, find missing files without materializing the whole tree in memory.
 - **Directory walking**, breadth-first or depth-first.
 - **Resumable multi-part S3 uploads** that survive interrupted transfers.
-- **Database export**: dump a remote's file listing straight into
-  SQLite/Postgres/MySQL, one repo path per table.
+- **Database export**: dump a remote's file listing straight into SQLite/Postgres/MySQL, one repo path per table.
-- **Byte-range HTTP serving** for slicing chunks out of very large remote
+- **Byte-range HTTP serving** for slicing chunks out of very large remote files.
-  files.
-- **Scoped mount and HTTP-server objects** with guaranteed cleanup, and
-  platform-specific mount setup/teardown handled for you.
+- **Scoped mount and HTTP-server objects** with guaranteed cleanup, and platform-specific mount setup/teardown handled for you.
-- **`FSPath`**: a `pathlib.Path`-like virtual filesystem over any remote —
-  get one via `rclone.cwd("dst:path/to")`.
+- **`FSPath`**: a `pathlib.Path`-like virtual filesystem over any remote, get one via `rclone.cwd("dst:path/to")`.

 ## Console scripts